News

 The availability of sous chefs in rural Scotland is average.
 Sometimes, a mature former head chef will be happy to take a step back to work alongside head chef.

-In more central Scotland, there are some candidates about if paying decent money (i.e. upwards of £28,000 or £13-14 per hour) and offering good working conditions.
+In more central Scotland, there are few candidates about if paying decent money (i.e. upwards of £28,000 or £13-15 per hour) and offering good working conditions.

 In rural Scotland, there can be a need to think outside of the box to retain and attract good sous chef candidates.
 Its is almost essential that you will need to provide accommodation in rural areas.